HttpAnimation/FYC-Rewrite-V2/README.md

 Open the **index.html** in the FYC folder if you see nothing show up you may need to allow Crocs everywhere.

 ## Mods
-Mods are a way to add stuff to FYC even something happends with every repo in the world.
-To add a mod open the FYC-Rewrite V2 folder witch is most likly stored here **/home/$user/home** then open the Mods folder and drag and drop the folder of your mod into there then compile if you would like to make a mod read [this](https://github.com/HttpAnimation/FYC-Rewrite-V2/blob/Mod-Docs/README.md) page you can only compile mods with [macOS](https://www.apple.com/macos) and Linux [Windows](https://www.microsoft.com/en-us/windows) will not work [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on [Windows](https://www.microsoft.com/en-us/windows) will work tho.
+Mods are a way to add stuff to FYC even if something happens with every repo in the world.
+To add a mod open the FYC-Rewrite V2 folder which is most likely stored here **/home/$user/home** then open the Mods folder and drag and drop the folder of your mod into there then compile if you would like to make a mod read [this](https://github.com/HttpAnimation/FYC-Rewrite-V2/blob/Mod-Docs/README.md) page you can only compile mods with [macOS](https://www.apple.com/macos) and Linux [Windows](https://www.microsoft.com/en-us/windows) will not work [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on [Windows](https://www.microsoft.com/en-us/windows) will work tho.
 ```bash
 ./Compile.sh
 ```